-Integrity Polling
+Integrity

-The Integrity Polling dialog is used to specify the frequency with which classes 0, 1, 2, and 3 request data.
+The Integrity properties control when a complete data retrieval is requested from the DNP slave device using classes 0, 1, 2, and 3 data requests.

-- Integrity Poll Interval (sec): This parameter specifies the frequency with which a complete data retrieval is requested from the DNP slave device.
+Integrity Poll Interval: This property specifies the frequency with which a complete data retrieval is requested from the DNP slave device.
 To turn off integrity polling, enter zero (0).
 The valid range is 0 to 2592000 seconds (30 days).
-The default setting is 3600 seconds. - Issue Integrity Poll on: This parameter specifies when integrity polls occur.
-Options include Restart, Slave Online and Buffer Overflow.
-The default setting is Restart.
+The default setting is 3600 seconds.

+Issue Integrity Poll on Restart: This property specifies whether integrity polls occur on Restart.
+The default setting is enable.